(Fair warning, long post but worth every word you read!)

 - Click on the “Create Profile” button and you will get a file save dialog window where you will name the profile.
 The software will recognize the camera model and enter it into the name field, you may want to add the light source information.
 Then click on “Save”

 - You will see a window indicating that the profile has been created and that the software using this profile must be restarted.
 You will need to restart Bridge or Photoshop although ACR may see this profile already.

 You can create the profile using either method, they are usable in Lightroom or ACR regardless of the method you used to create them.

-In Lightroom, or Adobe Camera Raw, the default profile under Camera Calibration panel is typically Adobe Standard unless you have changed your defaults.
+In Lightroom or Adobe Camera Raw, the default profile under Camera Calibration panel is typically Adobe Standard unless you have changed your defaults.
 The created profiles will appear as options in that drop-down selector.
 Keep in mind that these are camera specific profiles and the ones you create will only appear when developing an image taken with the same camera as in the profile.
-When the photograph taken with the same camera under a light for which you have created a profile, you can click on the drop-down menu and switch the camera profile from Adobe Standard or what other default profile you may have.
+When you process the photographs taken with the same camera under a light for which you have created a profile, you can click on the drop-down menu and switch the camera profile from Adobe Standard or what other default profile you may have to the special one.
 What you will see, sometimes quite subtly, is a shift in several color patches.
 The new colors take the light source and the camera sensor into consideration.
-At the risk of repeating too many times I must still remind you that this is not white balance but color profile for the camera and the light source.
+At the risk of repeating too many times, I must still remind you that this is not white balance but color profile for the camera and the light source.
 It may, and quite likely it will need white balancing.
 Passport squares have known color values and profiling simply makes them correspond to these known values by altering their appearance.
 From inaccurate and incorrect, comes accurate and correct; like magic!

 Adobe Standard vs Camera Specific Shade Profile

-Bottom line: Subscribe to the notion of end-to-end color-managed workflow and you will have better control on color in your photographs.
+Bottom line: Subscribe to the notion of end-to-end color-managed workflow and you will have better control of color in your photographs.